 - Unexplained weight loss

 It is extremely important to note that the symptoms of leukaemia are the same as any common infection.
 It is imperative to get your child checked by their paediatrician even if it looks like the common flu.
-Early detection is the key to treatment of cancer.
+Early detection is the key to treatment of blood cancer.

 While the cause of leukaemia is still unknown, it is influenced by a combination of genetic and environmental factors.
 A few risk factors for blood cancer have been identified or suspected: